 Besoz’s leadership style is data driven.
 This was evident when he wanted to stop his grandmother to stop smoking.
 Instead of using sentiment, he used mathematics.
 He calculated how many years had been taken off her life through every puff of a cigarette.
 His leadership style was borne early, he did this when he was just 10 years old.

-This management style is incorporated into Amazon’s 12th principle: Dive Deep “Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
+This management style is incorporated into Amazon’s 12th principle: Dive Deep “Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdote differ.
 No task is beneath them.”

 The info-graphic to this article is a list of principles that most entrepreneurs can learn from and thank you to Amazon for sharing this list.